rebeccaalpert/bandwagn/README.md

 Hear music by artists near your geographic location.
 Explore other cities and see where you've been!

-See it in action at [bandwagn.herokuapp.com](http://bandwagn.herokuapp.com/).
-(A Spotify account is required to use the site.)

 Bandwagn was my final project for Comp 20, Web Programming, in fall 2015 at Tufts University.

+Bandwagn was available at [bandwagn.herokuapp.com](http://bandwagn.herokuapp.com/), but ceased operation on May 31, 2016, when support for the Echo Nest API was discontinued and Echo Nest shifted focus to the Spotify API.
+The Spotify API currently does not allow developers to search for artists by location, the key piece that made Bandwagn possible.

+The application requested the user's location, identified tracks by artists from near the user's location, and selected a track for the user to listen to via Spotify's play button.
+Users could then "spin the wheel" to listen to tracks by artists from other cities, served by the application database.
+Cities "visited" by the user were displayed on a chart of the U.S. A Spotify account was required to use the site.

 **Features**
-* Geolocation: The application detects the user's location and finds a song by an artist based nearby.
+* Geolocation: The application detected the user's location and found a song by an artist based nearby.
-* Front-end framework: The site runs on Bootstrap.
+* Front-end framework: The site ran on Bootstrap.
-* Charts: The site shows a map of the cities the user has "visited," powered by Google charts.
+* Charts: The site showed a map of the cities the user had "visited," powered by Google charts.
-* Client-side data persistence with local storage: The site stores where the user has been (via local storage) and uses it to display points on the map.
+* Client-side data persistence with local storage: The site stored where the user had been via local storage and used it to display points on the map.
-* Server-side data persistence: The site is backed by a database of locations, which serves the client random latitudes and longitudes when they explore new locations.
+* Server-side data persistence: The site was backed by a database of locations, which served the client random latitudes and longitudes when they explored new locations.

 **Data**
 * Songs by artists near geographic location (Echonest)